braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

 ### 1.2.2.3 Commentary: Unimodular Gravity {#1.2.2.3}

-**Restoration of Unitarity via the Dynamical Cosmological Constant**
+**Restoration of Unitarity by the Dynamical Cosmological Constant**

 Although computational models delineate the precise mechanism underlying the Global Sequencer, the physical justification for rigorously separating the Sequencer parameter ($t_L$) from the emergent geometric time ($t_{phys}$) draws robust and formal support from the theory of **Unimodular Gravity (UMG)**, with particular emphasis on the canonical quantization framework developed by Henneaux and Teitelboim.
 This theoretical edifice extracts the concept of a global time parameter from the paralyzing "frozen formalism" endemic to standard General Relativity, wherein the diffeomorphism constraints render time evolution illusory.